NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 from netapp_dataops.k8s import list_triton_servers
 ```

-The following workspace management operations are available within the set of functions.
+The following server management operations are available within the set of functions.

 | Triton Inference Server operations                                                   | Supported by BeeGFS | Supported by Trident | Requires Astra Control |
 | ------------------------------------------------------------------------------------ | ------------------- | -------------------- | ---------------------- |